Intelligence Jobs

 • GET /intelligence/jobs/{id} — poll status; once succeeded, the response carries the result.

-This page covers the lifecycle, the four supported kind values, the cache + dedup semantics, and the failure modes.
+This page covers the lifecycle, the two supported kind values, the cache + dedup semantics, and the failure modes.

 Why async